List of unmade episodes of The X-Files: Season 7

 Chip Johannessen, who had formerly been an executive producer on the Carter-created television series Millennium, wrote a draft for The X-Files in which the episode's main antagonist was a prisoner with the ability to stop time.
-Executive producers Carter, Frank Spotnitz, and John Shiban found the episode's premise promising.
-However, Carter enjoyed the story because it bore stylistic similarities to the first season episode "Beyond the Sea".
-The concept was eventually re-written completely differently into "Orison".
+Executive producers Carter, Frank Spotnitz, and John Shiban found the episode's premise promising, with Carter arguing that it bore stylistic similarities to the first season episode "Beyond the Sea".
+The idea eventually morphed into the script for "Orison".